 - How did America change after the Civil War with respect to the agrarian makeup of its economy, workforce, and population distribution? - What sorts of technological changes were developed in the late 19th century?
-Which were the most important and why? - What is the importance of patent law to American prosperity? - Why were the railroads so significant to the transformation of the American economy? - What are some of the beneficial developments produced during the Gilded Age? - What is the relationship between economies of scale, mass production, and the division of labor?

-- How did general incorporation laws come into existence in America in the Jacksonian era?
-How did they help larger American businesses expand in the late 19th century? - What were some of the characteristics of America's most successful companies and businessmen?
-In what ways were they similar and in what ways different? - In what ways might America's leading businessmen be considered "captains of industry," and in what ways might they be considered "robber barons"? - What challenges emerged from the technological and economic changes during the Gilded Age? - What problems did farmers face during the Gilded Age? - Why did so many people immigrate to the United States in the late 19th century? - How did this immigration wave differ demographically from previous migration patterns? - To what extent did immigrants assimilate into the American populace?
+Which were the most important and why? - Why were the railroads so significant to the transformation of the American economy? - What are some of the beneficial developments produced during the Gilded Age? - What were some of the characteristics of America's most successful companies and businessmen?
+In what ways were they similar and in what ways different? - What challenges emerged from the technological and economic changes during the Gilded Age? - What problems did farmers face during the Gilded Age? - Why did so many people immigrate to the United States in the late 19th century? - To what extent did immigrants assimilate into the American populace?
 What are the advantages and disadvantages of this situation? - How did the relationship between the employer and employee change relative to the size of a business? - How did labor unions organize, and how did businesses and government officials sometimes respond? - What was life like for African Americans in the late 19th century? - What were Booker T. Washington's ideas for improving conditions for African Americans? - What did the U.S. Supreme Court rule in Plessy v.
 Ferguson? - What happened in the western United States with respect to relations between Native Americans and the U.S. government? - What was the nature of the gold standard-bimetallism debates?
-What groups preferred which standard, and why? - Who belonged to the Populist Party, and what was its platform? - What was the significance of the frontier in American history?
-What effects might its "closing" have on America? - What motivations led some Americans to seek out certain overseas lands? - How did the idea of a more active foreign policy and imperialism contend with the American founding and foreign policy precedent? - What was Alfred Thayer Mahan's thesis in The Influence of Sea Power upon History?
-How did this book influence the American military? - Where did America expand during the McKinley administration, and why? - How did the Spanish-American War begin, and why was it fought? - For what reasons did the Americans soundly defeat the Spanish in the Spanish-American War? - What issues did America face in the Philippines and Cuba following the Spanish-American War? - How did America's imperial ventures compare to those of Europe and Japan at the time? - Questions from the U.S. Civics Test: - Question 67: Name two promises that new citizens make in the Oath of Allegiance. - Question 68: How can people become United States citizens? - Question 117: Name one American Indian tribe in the United States. - Question 118: Name one example of an American innovation. - Question 120: Where is the Statue of Liberty?
+What groups preferred which standard, and why? - Who belonged to the Populist Party, and what was its platform?

+- What was the significance of the frontier in American history?
+What effects might its "closing" have on America? - How did the idea of a more active foreign policy and imperialism contend with the American Founding and foreign policy precedent? - Where did America expand during the McKinley administration, and why? - How did the Spanish-American War begin, and why was it fought? - For what reasons did the Americans soundly defeat the Spanish in the Spanish-American War? - What issues did America face in the Philippines and Cuba following the Spanish-American War? - How did America's imperial ventures compare to those of the nations of Europe and of Japan at the time? - Questions from the U.S. Civics Test: - Question 67: Name two promises that new citizens make in the Oath of Allegiance. - Question 68: How can people become United States citizens? - Question 117: Name one American Indian tribe in the United States. - Question 118: Name one example of an American innovation. - Question 120: Where is the Statue of Liberty?